 Additional lab fees will be assessed to each program course and subject to change.
 Students are required to purchase their own tools and uniforms.
 A fee for I-CAR materials will also be assessed.

 Classes must be taken in the following sequence.
-This is a twoyear associate degree program.
+This is a two year program.